-With standardized testing coming up soon, now is the perfect time to start thinking about bulletin board ideas that will reinforce some of the basic math concepts that your students need to know.
+With standardized testing coming up in the Spring, now is the perfect time to start thinking about bulletin board ideas that will reinforce some of the basic math concepts that your students need to know.
 Whether you are teaching first grade or fifth, there are some great ways that you can make a visually attractive bulletin board that will catch students’ eyes and interest.
 Try one of the ideas below to get started.

 It is rare to find a child who does not like pizza, so put your students’ love for food front and center on your main math bulletin board.
 Cut out a giant pizza crust from a piece of butcher paper.
 Place pushpins around the crust, so that you can periodically change how many slices are in the pie by connecting yarn to the corresponding pushpins.
 You may want to start with the pizza cut in half, in which case the pins at the top and bottom of the crust would have a piece of yarn tied to them to “divide” the pizza into two pieces.
 Slice the pizza into as many pieces as you would like to give your students practice visualizing fractions.
 Use the board as a review during those extra minutes of the day when you need a filler activity or turn it into a center with journal questions or activities.

 Flower Petal Multiplication

 Spring is in the air with this flower-inspired bulletin board.
 Create one flower center for each multiplication factor your students need to know.
 Then, cut out petals for each flower.
 Write the main number in the center and write “x (the factor)” on each petal.
 Turn the board into a mini-center by having students complete the problems for each flower and record their answers on a multiplication grid.
 If you wanted to, you could put small, cut-out bees on the end of each petal with the answer to each problem.

 Hint: Cutting out the petals and bees can be time consuming, so have them in a “Helper Packet” for parent volunteers when they come into class to help.